How can you have employee experience without a successful onboarding process?

 Seek Clarity and Feedback Early and Ongoing

 Companies can even conduct morning meetings and discuss what’s on everyone’s agenda.
 Morning sessions can help start the morning with proper engagement and productivity.
 It will not only wake up your team to the busy day ahead but it will show them how you want to know and be a part of their journey.

 Go deeper within your company and conduct quantitative research to uncover how your teams are dealing with their EX.
-Uncover what they feel the company needs to improve on and statistically use this information to reflect on once you’ve made specific changes to improve the EX.
+Uncover what they feel the company needs to improve on.
+Then, statistically use this information to reflect on once you’ve made specific changes to improve the EX.
 With such statistic, your onboarding and employee experience can be altered, changed and improved.
 By conducting surveys and polls, it will further connect the company to its current employees and hopefully build a more open conversation on the improvements it needs to make.

 Engaging with your employees can start with a simple Good morning and how are you today?
 Yes, it may seem like the essential thing to do and who wouldn’t do that from the beginning?
-But at the end of the day think of it like this: You won’t have employees let alone experience without a successful onboarding process.
+But at the end of the day think of it like this.
+You won’t have employees let alone experience without a successful onboarding process.